openlookeng/hetu-core/hetu-docs/en/admin/spill.md

 With this mechanism, the peak memory used by the join operator can be decreased to the size of the largest build table partition.
 Assuming no data skew, this will be `1 / task.concurrency` times the size of the whole build table.

+Note: spill-to-disk is not supported for Cross Join.

 ### Aggregations

 Aggregation functions perform an operation on a group of values and return one value.
 If the number of groups you\'re aggregating over is large, a significant amount of memory may be needed.
 When spill-to-disk